Artisan-Lab/tag-std/pre-RFC.md

 ```

 Safety tags will brings two effects:
-1. they are expanded to `#[doc]` comments, thus rendered through rustdoc on HTML pages.
+1. They will be expanded into `#[doc]` comments, which will be rendered through rustdoc on HTML pages.
-2. they are collected by a linter tool which sees all tags in all crates involved, and analyzes each callsite
-   to emit what safety tags are missing.
-The tool supports property checking on revision, meaning when a dependency
-   is updated, and its tags are modified, there will be a report about where infected tags locates and what
-   differences are w.r.t. any component in safety propeties.
+2. They will be collected and analyzed by a linter tool.
+If no safety tags are provided for an unsafe API, lints should be emitted to remind developers to provide safety requirements.
+If a safety tag is declared for an unsafe API but not discharged at a call site, lints should be emitted to alert developers about potentially overlooked safety requirements.

 ## Discharge a safety property